John Carter of Mars: Other novels and television programs

 Carter is also found in other novels and stories.
 He makes two appearances in Alan Moore's The League of Extraordinary Gentlemen.
 The first is in the story Allan and the Sundered Veil, which appears in the end of volume one.
-In this story, Moore claims that H. P. Lovecraft's Randolph Carter is a descendant of John Carter.
+In this story, Moore claims that H. P. Lovecraft's Randolph Carter is the grandnephew of John Carter.
 Carter also appears in the beginning of volume two, helping the Barsoomians fight against the Martians from The War of the Worlds.
 The same scenario also appeared in the Burroughs entry in the War of the Worlds: Global Dispatches anthology.
 In addition, one of the protagonists of Robert A. Heinlein's The Number of the Beast is Captain Zebediah John Carter, whose lover becomes his wife Dejah Thoris "Deety" Burroughs Carter.
 The similarity in names is noted within the novel, since all of the major characters are fans of vintage science fiction.
 In Saturn's Children, by Charles Stross, Barsoom and Carter City are names of settlements on Mars.
 In Philip José Farmer's "World of Tiers" novels the moon circling the World of Tiers is modelled after Barsoom, from Edgar Rice Burroughs' novels, an homage which Farmer openly admits in the third book of the series.
 In Dan Simmon's Hyperion, when Fedmahn Kassad turned eighteen, he was offered the choice of serving at a Martian polar work camp or enlisting with the John Carter Brigade, a volunteer task force seeking to aid FORCE against the Glennon-Height Rebellion.
 In Harry Turtledove's Southern Victory series final novel, Settling Accounts: In at the Death, a character named John Carter of the "Tarkas" estate (a reference to Tars Tarkas, one of the green men of Mars), appears before a U.S. general after having protected African-Americans from the genocide taking place elsewhere.